SambaranRepo/Dynamic-Programming-for-Deterministic-Shortest-Path/README.md

-# ECE276B SP21 HW1 Programming Assignment
+# Dynamic Programming for Deterministic Shortest Path

 ## Overview
-In this assignment, you are required to implement dynammic programming for the Door-Key problems.
+In this assignment, we are required to implement dynammic programming for the Door-Key problems.
 <p align="center">
 <img src="gif/doorkey.gif" alt="Door-key Problem" width="500"/></br>
 </p>